 /left Provides the left camera image that is transmitted by SceneScan.
 In the default configuration, this is the image after rectification has been applied.
-The image is encoded with 8 or 12 bits per pixel (Mono8 or Mono12).
+In monochrome mode, the image is encoded with 8 or 12 bits per pixel (Mono8 or Mono12), and as RGB image with 8 bits per channel (RGB8) for color mode.